jhrcook/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Josh is a computational biologist pursuing his PhD. at Harvard Medical School.
-There, he is co-advised by Professor Kevin Haigis and Professor Peter Park as he studies cancer genetics and evolution.
-Specifically, he is working to understand the tissue-specific behavior of *KRAS* mutations in cancers.
+I am a computational biologist pursuing a PhD. in computational biology at Harvard Medical School.
+My primary interest is in understanding the tissue-specific behaviors of oncogenes in cancers.

-In his free time, Josh enjoys learning about programming and computer science - his current project is creating a MacOS app to summarize text using machine learning.
-Off the computer, his hobbies include running and caring for his plants.
+In my free time, I enjoy learning about programming and computer science - my current project is working on [comparing AI/ML summarization methods on scientific publications](https://github.com/jhrcook/sci-article-summarization).
+Off the computer, my hobbies include running and exercising and caring for my plants.